namalio/Fragmenta/Isabelle/README.md

 # FRAGMENTA
-This contains the Isabelle files of the 'FRAGMEMTA' theory.
+This contains the Isabelle files of the 'FRAGMENTA' theory.

+The contents of this folder are as follows:
+* The actual theory is in the folder '/Fragmenta'
+* The folder 'Extra' contains extra theorems and definitions, required by 'Fragmenta', that supplement the library of theorems and definitions provided by Isabelle.
+* The folder 'INTO-CPS' contains the application of Fragmenta to the INTO-CPS EU project.